Sudden Impact: Plot

 Callahan and Spencer meet again and sleep together.
-On his way out, Callahan notices her car, which he had seen earlier at Parkins' house, and soon finds Parkins' body.
-Eddie and Carl bail Mick out of jail.
-Meanwhile, policeman Horace arrives at Callahan's motel to celebrate the easing of tensions in San Francisco.
-He meets Mick and his henchmen instead, who have been waiting to spring an ambush, and gets killed.
-Mick's gang then neuter Meathead with a switchblade and beat up Callahan before throwing him into the ocean.
+On his way back to the motel, Callahan notices her car, which he had seen earlier at Parkins' place.
+Returning there, he finds Parkins' body.
+Two of Mick's friends bail him out of jail.
+Meanwhile, Callahan's partner Horace arrives at the motel to celebrate the easing of tensions in San Francisco.
+He meets Mick and his henchmen, instead, who have been waiting to spring an ambush.
+Mick's gang kills Horace and neuters Meathead with a switchblade.
+They then beat up Callahan before throwing him off a pier, presuming he will drown.

-Spencer arrives at the Jannings home with the intention of killing Alby, who was one of the rapists.
-To her surprise, Alby, like her sister, is catatonic.
-A guilty conscience caused him to attempt suicide, which left him with permanent brain damage.
-Jannings admits that, to protect his reputation and his only child, he failed to jail the guilty parties.
-He convinces Spencer to spare Alby's life and promises that Mick will be punished.
-Mick and the others, however, arrive and capture Spencer, killing Jannings with her .38.
+Spencer arrives at the Jannings home with the intention of killing Alby, another one of the rapists.
+To her surprise, Alby, like her sister, is catatonic; a guilty conscience caused him to attempt suicide, which left him with permanent brain damage.
+To protect his own reputation and his only child, Jannings refused to jail the guilty parties.
+He convinces Spencer to spare Alby's life and promises Mick will be punished.
+Mick and his henchmen, however, arrive and capture Spencer, using her gun to kill Jannings.

-Enraged at what Mick's gang have done to Horace and Meathead, Callahan goes after them.
-The gang brings Spencer to the boardwalk for another rape, but are startled by Callahan's apparent return from the dead.
-After killing Eddie and Carl, Callahan chases Mick, who absconds with Spencer atop a rollercoaster.
-There, Spencer breaks free and Callahan shoots Mick down.
-He falls from the top of the coaster, crashing through the structure below and is impaled on a carousel horse.
+Enraged at what happened to Horace and Meathead, Callahan goes after Mick's gang with his .44 Automag.
+The gang brings Spencer to the boardwalk for another rape but are startled by Callahan's apparent return from the dead.
+Callahan chases Mick after killing his henchmen.
+Mick drags Spencer to the top of a roller coaster, where she breaks free.
+Callahan shoots Mick, who falls from the top of the coaster, crashes through the glass roof of the carousel below, and is impaled on the horn of its unicorn.

-The police arrive and find Spencer's .38 on Mick; ballistics, Callahan states, will prove that "his gun … was used in all the killings."
-A compassionate Callahan and a vindicated Spencer leave the crime scene together.
+Before the local cops arrive, Harry considers arresting Spencer.
+She, however, convinces him that her actions against the rapists were justified.
+The police arrive and find Spencer's .38 on Mick.
+Ballistics, Callahan states, will prove that "his gun … was used in all the killings."
+Callahan and a vindicated Spencer leave the crime scene together.

 Cast

 Production

-The screenplay was initially written by Charles B. Pierce and Earl E. Smith for a separate film for Locke, but was later adapted into a Dirty Harry film by Joseph Stinson.
+The script was initially written by Charles B. Pierce and Earl E. Smith for a separate film for Locke, but was later adapted into a Dirty Harry film by Joseph Stinson.
 Filming occurred in spring 1983.
 Many of the film's scenes were filmed in San Francisco and Santa Cruz, California.
 The scene where Harry chases a bank robber in the downtown business district offers a rare glimpse of the area before it was devastated by the Loma Prieta earthquake of October 17, 1989.
 Footage for the robbery in "Acorn Cafe" was shot at Burger Island, later a McDonald's and now the site of a hotel, at the corner of 3rd and Townsend in San Francisco.
+Santa Cruz Beach Boardwalk was the amusement park where the climactic scene was filmed.
 At this point in his career, Eastwood was receiving a salary that included 60% of all film profits, leaving the other 40% for the studio.
 Estimates had Eastwood earning $30 million for Sudden Impact.